Never Put It in Writing: Accident

 On the first day of shooting at Shannon Airport, a plane crashed in a camera and the director's van, injuring seven people, one of them seriously.
 A CL44 plane was taking off while a Proctor plane was taxiing on the runway.
 The Proctor went off the runway and crashed into the camera van (It was later ruled that the probably cause of the accident was the loss of control by the Proctor due to the effect of the slipstream caused by the C44.)

 Andrew Stone and his wife were among those with minor injuries.
 (Pat Boone was not involved in the accident, he arrived in the country shortly afterwards.)
 Questions were asked in the Dail over the incident.

 Filming continued in Dublin for a number of weeks, with scenes shot at the Dublin Airport, the Gresham Hotel, the Irish Life Building, Jury's Hotel and the Andrew Street Post Office.
 However the government refused permission for any further low flying sequences.
 In August the unit moved to London to complete the film.

 Release

 The world premiere was held at the Adelphi Theatre in Dublin.

 Reception

+The Monthly Film Bulletin wrote: "On the evidence of their recent British films, it looks as if the Stones are in danger of joining that long line of American filmmakers who have come a cropper in Europe.
+The new film disappoints on various levels: true, it has all the familiar Stone location work, with lots of tracking through office blocks and crowded streets, but nowhere is there the kind of sparkle and go which characterises their best American work.
+But the main trouble is the script.
+Here we have all the old Irish jokes about bureaucratic government employees, hard drinkers and quaint old men, with scarcely a good line to go round."

+Variety wrote: "Boone turns in a creditable performance as the hotshot insurance agent.
+The girl with whom he plays post office is Fidelma Murphy of the Abbey, a pretty colleen who tends to overemote.
+The outstanding participant is Milo O'Shea, who's a delight as a devious, opportunistic "friend" of Boone's."

 Diabolique magazine said "This is a sluggish, underwritten effort.. the sort of movie that needed songs and color to compensate for the script.
 It has neither.
-Boone’s performance is fine."
+Boone's performance is fine."